Ziwei-0129/DeepRiverFCNNs/README.md

-# River Segmentation using FCNNs
+# Rivers Segmentation using FCNNs

 ### Requirements
 - TensorFlow (tested on tensorflow-gpu==2.4.1 python==3.8.5)